Claudio Sanchez: Comics

 Sanchez began producing comic books in 2000, beginning with The Bag.On.Line Adventures.
 The Bag.On.Line Adventures lasted two issues due to problems with the artist, deadlines, and financial issues.
 Sanchez's next project was the graphic novel Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness.
 The graphic novel was released alongside the album of the same name, however, Sanchez has stated that the novel was incomplete due to financial issues.

-Sanchez began anew in 2008 with the series The Amory Wars, which chronicles events album by album.
+Sanchez began anew in 2008, with the series The Amory Wars, which chronicles events album by album.
 The Second Stage Turbine Blade was covered in two five-part comic book limited series.
 Alongside Peter David, Sanchez co-wrote the novel The Amory Wars: Year of the Black Rainbow, chronicling the events of the Year of the Black Rainbow album.
 Sanchez also released a twelve-issue comic book series adapting In Keeping Secrets of Silent Earth: 3 under the Amory Wars name.
 A forthcoming adaptation of the Good Apollo 1 storyline was foreshadowed at the end of the twelfth issue.

 Under the Evil Ink Comics label, he has also produced Kill Audio (2009), Key of Z (2011), and Translucid (2014) with Chondra Echert.

 Other work

 Sanchez also performs in a side project called The Prize Fighter Inferno.
 The band is a concept band based on the character Jesse, a boxer known as the Prize Fighter Inferno.
 The story focuses on The Blood Machine, a vicious contraption that murders its victims and takes their souls.
 Sanchez also released a two-song 7" vinyl album titled The Beaver Records EP, which is associated with Kill Audio and The Prize Fighter Inferno.

-On September 8, 2012, Sanchez released a six-song nonconceptual EP, Half Measures, under his side project The Prize Fighter Inferno.
-On April 23, 2021, Sanchez released a new full-length album under The Prize Fighter Inferno entitled The City Introvert.
+On September 8, 2012, Sanchez released a six-song non-conceptual EP, Half Measures, under his side project The Prize Fighter Inferno.

+On April 23, 2021, Sanchez released a new full-length album under The Prize Fighter Inferno titled The City Introvert.